droyad/Fody-Wiki/HowToWriteAnAddin.md

 ## The assembly

- * The assembly should be  suffixed with ".Fody".
+ * The assembly must be suffixed with ".Fody".
  * Any dependencies (excluding Mono Cecil) should be combined using  [ILMerge](http://research.microsoft.com/en-us/people/mbarnett/ilmerge.aspx) and the `/Internalize` flag.
  * The assembly should contain a class named 'ModuleWeaver'.
 Namespace does not matter.